-Throughout his life, George Colvocoresses was noticed.
+Throughout his life, George Musalas Colvocoresses was noticed.
 Originally a Greek national, he was sold into slavery by Turkish raiders when he was barely a child.
 In 1824, his father managed to barter his freedom and helped provide a more stable life in Baltimore, USA.
-The youngster was adopted by Captain Alden Partridge and, as soon as he able to, Colvocoresses joined the US Naval forces.
+The youngster was adopted by Captain Alden Partridge and, as soon as he was able to, George Colvocoresses joined the US Naval forces.
 An illustrious naval career followed in the decades that followed.
-A career that ended abruptly on 3 June 1872 when he was found shot on a Bridgeport street.
+A career that ended abruptly on 3 June 1872 when he was found shot on a Clinton Street in Bridgeport, Connecticut.

 Suicide was also considered.
 In the last few months of his life, Colvocoresses had taken out a substantial insurance policy on himself.
 However, when his will was read, the only bequests amounted to a few thousand dollars.
-This was well short of the reported $190 000 policy.
+This was well short of his reported $195,000 policy.
 The New York Times also took exception to this theory, stating that Colvocoresses was a man of high character and strong integrity.

 The mystery remains unsolved to this day.